w3c/wai-statements/content/generator.md

 ---
 # Translation instructions are after the "#" character in this first section.
 (They are comments that do not show up in the web page.)
+# Read Translations Notes for this resource at https://github.com/w3c/wai-statements#readme

 title: Generate an Accessibility Statement   # Do not translate "title:".
 Do translate the text after "title:".